Paris, France.

 • Ex: shopping, leisure, travel, etc.

 The currency in France is the Euro ().All expenses, except the passport and visa, will vary between students depending on circumstances and preferences.
-Student are strongly encouraged to devise a budget for out-of-pocket expenses during the program.
+Students are strongly encouraged to devise a budget for out-of-pocket expenses during the program.